Prince William Hung Out In A Room Full Of Contraband Pot, Said It Had A ‘Good, Strong Smell’

 In fact, according to an April 2017 High Times report, marijuana arrests in the U.K. have fallen by 50 percent since 2010 in England, and only one in four people caught with pot actually get charged with a crime.

-Meanwhile, Prince William’s own brother, Prince Harry, has been known to parttake of The Devil’s Lettuce.
+Meanwhile, Prince William’s own brother, Prince Harry, has been known to partake of The Devil’s Lettuce.
 According to a Daily Mail report, Harry, in his more youthful days, confessed to his father that he was smoking pot and drinking heavily – a confession that got him ordered into rehab.